KnpLabs/rad-user/README.md

 The `Knp\Rad\User\HasPassword\HasPassword` trait use the `Knp\Rad\User\HasInitialPassword\HasInitialPassword` trait.
 So don't use both into the same class or you will have a method conflict.

 #Some tips

-##Change the salt generator

-You can use your own salt generator.
-You just have to declare a service implementing the `Knp\Rad\User\Salt\Generator` interface and tag it with `knp_rad_user.salt_generator`.

-##Change the initial password generator

-You can change the default password generator.
-By default, the rad-users uses the [hackzilla/password-generator](https://github.com/hackzilla/password-generator).
-You can chenga it by implementing the `Knp\Rad\User\Password\Generator` interface and tag the service with the `knp_rad_user.password_generator` tag.

 ##Using with MongoDB or CouchDB Object Document Mapper